 - 1. Project Map (Map).
-This is the boundary of the Treatment Units as shown on the Map and designated on the ground by the Forest Service.
-The following are identified on the Map as applicable: - a) Identified patented claims. - b) Boundaries of all stewardship treatment units. - c) Areas where leave trees are marked to be left uncut. - d) Roads where use is prohibited or restricted. - e) Roads and trails to be kept open. - f) Improvements to be protected. - g) Locations of known wildlife or plant habitat and cave resources to be protected. - h) Locations of areas known to be infested with specific invasive species of concern. - i) Streamcourses to be protected. - j) Locations of meadows requiring protection. - k) Locations of wetlands requiring protection. - 2.
-Control of Operations.
-Under this Contract, "Contractor's Operations" shall include activities of or use of equipment of the Contractor, the Contractor's employees, agents, subcontractors, or their employees or agents, acting in the course of their employment in operations hereunder on national forest lands or within U.S. Forest Service protection boundary (unless acting under the immediate supervision of U.S. Forest Service).

-Contractor's Operations shall be conducted in a workmanlike and orderly manner.
-The timing of any required UMWRA designation of work on the ground and the performance of other U.S. Forest Service work shall not be such as to cause unnecessary delay to Contractor.

-- 3. Project Operations Schedule.
+This is the boundary of the Treatment Units as shown on the Map and designated on the ground.
+The following are identified on the Map as applicable: - a) Identified patented claims. - b) Boundaries of all treatment units. - c) Areas where leave trees are marked to be left uncut. - d) Roads where use is prohibited or restricted. - e) Roads and trails to be kept open. - f) Improvements to be protected. - g) Locations of known wildlife or plant habitat and cave resources to be protected. - h) Locations of areas known to be infested with specific invasive species of concern. - i) Streamcourses to be protected. - j) Locations of meadows requiring protection. - k) Locations of wetlands requiring protection. - Control of Operations.
+Under this Contract, "Contractor's Operations" shall include activities of or use of equipment of the Contractor, the Contractor's employees, agents, subcontractors, or their employees or agents, acting in the course of their employment in operations hereunder on national forest lands or within U.S. Forest Service protection boundary (unless acting under the immediate supervision of U.S. Forest Service). - Contractor's Operations shall be conducted in a workmanlike and orderly manner.
+The timing of any required UMWRA designation of work on the ground and the performance of other U.S. Forest Service work shall not be such as to cause unnecessary delay to Contractor. - 3.
+Project Operations Schedule.
 Contractor shall schedule and conduct operations so that they do not conflict with operations being conducted under existing contracts within the Project Area.
 Contractor shall reach agreement on operations with other contractors or adjust operations to eliminate the conflict. - 4.
 Wildlife Restrictions.
-All units that fall within wildlife restrictions as designated on the Contract Area Map: - a) Controlled Area CA3: No Operations between March 1 and August 15, inclusive. - b) Controlled Area CA4: No Operations between February 15 and September 15, inclusive. - 5.
+All units that fall within wildlife Controlled Areas as designated on the Project Map: - a) Controlled Area CA-3: No Operations between March 1 and August 15, inclusive. - b) Controlled Area CA-4: No Operations between February 15 and September 15, inclusive. - c) Controlled Area CA-5: Areas flagged with pink and black striped flagging where Hand Thinning up to maximum 6 inches dbh required. - 5.
 Use of Roads by the Contractor.
 Contractor is/are authorized to use existing National Forest system roads when such use will not cause damage to the roads or National Forest resources.
 UMRWA and the Forest Service will determine if such use will not cause damage to the roads or National Forest resources. - 6.
 Snow Removal.
 If Contractor removes snow from roads, such work shall be done with UMRWA approval and in a manner that will protect roads and adjacent resources.